sumantaki93/Information_computation_atom_molecules/README.md

 Some calculations conducted using the DFT-B3LYP method and 6-311G** basis for a couple of atoms and molecules are attached as examples.
-To execute information and complexity for atoms or molecules follow the given instructions.
+To execute information and complexity for the chemical systems follow the given instructions.

 Input and output files
 -----------------------------